sanketsahoo40/Diseases_Prediction/README.md

 # Diseases_Prediction
-This is a ML Project that predicts Diseases
+This is a ML Project that predicts Diseases.